jright21/Heart-Rate-Monitor-Backend-API/README.md

 3. **Database Relationships:**
    - A **User** can manage **multiple Patients**.
    - A **Patient** can have **multiple Heart Rate Records**.
-4. **Cascading Deletes** → If a Patient is deleted, their heart rate records are also removed.
-5. **Swagger UI integrated** → For easy API testing.

 ---